ffund/tcp-ip-essentials/lab-dynamic/icmp.md

 While the routers can learn new routes using RIP, the workstations will not.
 You will have to add a route on each workstation so that it can reach other workstations outside its own subnet, by going through a local router.

-On romeo, set up router 1 as the gateway for the entire 10.10.0.0/16 subnet:
+On romeo, set up router-1 as the gateway for the entire 10.10.0.0/16 subnet:

 ```
 sudo route add -net 10.10.0.0 netmask 255.255.0.0 gw 10.10.61.1